dan-leo/masters/thesis/v8/thesis.md

 #### Dash7 {#dash7_lit}

 DASH7 Alliance Protocol (D7AP) is a patented, bidirectional, full-stack and open source protocol which operates in unlicensed frequencies.
 It was developed from a military RFID standard into a medium range LPWAN [@noraird7],[@Weyn2015] useful in the indoor and outdoor realm.
 D7AP communication is modelled after "BLAST" (Burst, Light, Asynchronous, Stealth, and Transitional) systems which enables it to be a LPWAN competitor.
-D7AP uses the 2-GFSK modulation schemes, yet itcan also re-use the PHY layer (radio frontend) of other LPWANs such as LoRa.
+D7AP uses the 2-GFSK modulation schemes, yet it can also reuse the PHY layer (radio frontend) of other LPWANs such as LoRa.
 Also, according to Cortus it should be possible to reuse the RF PHY layer (MSK downlink, OFDM uplink) of NB-IoT for Dash7's OSI stack, and in asset tracking, for example, it results in a compressed tracking solution that works well both indoors and outdoors.
 Dash7 claims 1m indoor accuracy by using vertex data from reference nodes for RSSI & RF fingerprinting.

 Wizzilab is one of three main developers of Dash7.
 It offers the only full-kit open to development (at least in the form of an application processor).
 Haystack is another Dash7 developer with [https://github.com/jpnorair/OpenTag](https://github.com/jpnorair/OpenTag), and have developed a Dash7-over-LoRa implementation that expects ranges of over a few kilometers and can be considered in future research.
 Finally, the developer community with [https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack](https://github.com/MOSAIC-LoPoW/dash7-ap-open-source-stack).